mattyg/web-coding-challenge/README.md

-(The "make user" button will be displayed but not actually do anything)
+(The "make user" button will be displayed but not actually do anything) (The "Admin Settings" link is only shown to Administrators)
 ![Admin Settings page - List of Administrators and Users](mockups/admin_settings.png)